Epipelagic Langlands parameters and L-packets for unitary groups: Calculation of Langlands parameters and -packets

 Thus, the choice of a basepoint allows us to parametrize the rational orbit of $\lambda$ within its stable orbit by an element of $C_{\lambda}^{\vee}$. \\

 Clearly, a basepoint for each stable orbit can be described by giving a section of

-According to \cite{RLYG} Theorem 28 such a section always exists for the representations under consideration, since they arise from the Vinberg-Levy theory of graded Lie algebras by \cite{RY14} Theorem 4.1\footnote{Paul Levy has informed us that in our setting the main idea for the existence of a section is already contained in early work of Kostant and Rallis \cite{KR71}, and that the relevant case of \cite{RLYG} Theorem 28 is really due to Panyushev.
-We thank Paul heartily for teaching us the finer points of the history of these ideas}.
+According to \cite[Theorem 28]{RLYG} such a section always exists for the representations under consideration, since they arise from the Vinberg-Levy theory of graded Lie algebras by \cite{RY14} Theorem 4.1\footnote{Paul Levy has informed us that in our setting the main idea for the existence of a section is already contained in early work of Kostant and Rallis \cite{KR71}, and that the relevant case of \cite[Theorem 28]{RLYG} is really due to Panyushev.}.
 We will pick a particular such section, and call it a \emph{Kostant-Weierstrass section.}\footnote{In \cite{RLYG} any such section is simply called a \emph{Kostant section}, but this may cause confusion with the special sections with this name in classical invariant theory.} Consider the algebraic group $\GL_n$ over $k$, and suppose we have an involution of $\GL_n$ with fixed subgroup $\mrm{O}_{n}$.
 This induces a decomposition $\mf{gl}_{n} = \mf{o}_{n} \oplus \mf{gl}(1)$ where $\mf{gl}(1)$ is the space of self-adjoint matrices.
 (In our case, $\mf{gl}(1) \cong \msf{V}_x$.
 The notation here follows that of the Vinberg-Levy theory in \cite{RY14}.)
 The quotient $\mf{gl}(1)//\SO_n$ is regular, and in fact is the affine space parametrizing characteristic polynomials.
 In this case we can write down an explicit section $\mf{gl}(1)//\SO_{n} \rightarrow \mf{gl}(1)$, in the form of a subspace $\mf{c} \subset \mf{gl}(1)$ which projects isomorphically down to $\mf{gl}(1)//\SO_{n}$:

 Here all the inner entries are $0$, to make the construction work well in all characteristics $>2$.

 \begin{prop} Consider an $n$-dimensional quadratic space $V$ over $k$ of characteristic $>2$, with the bilinear form